The best video editing software

 Reasons to avoid

-✅ You want editing and high-end colour grading in the same place: DaVinci Resolve is one of the most complete video editing programs we've tested, providing both editing and advanced colour grading.
+✅ You want editing and high-end colour grading in the same place: DaVinci Resolve is one of the most complete video editing programs I've tested, providing both editing and advanced colour grading – and the standard version is free!

 ❌ You want a quick-and-easy video editor: DaVinci Resolve is complex software comprising several modules.
 It's probably not the best option if you only want to combine clips and don't need to add unique effects or colour grade.

-🔎 DaVinci Resolve is a powerful and comprehensive video editing program, and version 19 solidifies its appeal to a broad spectrum of content creators.
-It combines editing, motion effects and colour grading in one place which can save you from having to use multiple programs (for example both Premiere Pro and After Effects).
-The colour grading is particularly good.
-The free version doesn't have all of the features of DaVinci Resolve Studio but it's the only free program we've tested that can really serve for professional video editing. ★★★★½
+DaVinci Resolve is a powerful and comprehensive video editing program, combining editing, motion effects and colour grading in one place which can save you from having to use multiple programs (for example both Premiere Pro and After Effects).
+The free version doesn't have all of the features of DaVinci Resolve Studio but it's the only free program I've tested that can serve for professional video editing.

-Features: We found DaVinci Resolve to be an extremely powerful video editing program, covering pretty much everything you could need for professional work, from timeline editing to colour grading and VFX all in one place.
-With an Adobe workflow you might need to jump from Premiere Pro to After Effects for motion graphics and colour work, but here you have everything in one interface.
-Even the free version is very complete and will be all that most enthusiasts need.
+Features: DaVinci Resolve covers pretty much everything you could need for professional work, from timeline editing to colour grading and VFX all in one place.
+Even the free version will be all that most enthusiasts need.
 For professionals, the paid version adds more features, collaboration tools and power for large projects.
-The latest update, version 19, adds clever features like Smart Reframe, which can take a standard widescreen video and quickly reframe it for a vertical platform like TikTok, automatically keeping key points of interest central in the frame.
+Recent updates have added clever features like Smart Reframe, which can take a standard widescreen video and quickly reframe it for a vertical platform like TikTok.

 Usability: The interface can take a bit of getting used to, particularly the Fusion module for effects work due to the node-based approach.
 It shouldn't be too much of a problem if you're used to video editing, but it can be daunting for newcomers.
 Fortunately, there is a large community of users and plenty of help to be found in online forums and video tutorials.